Short overview of the asylum procedure

 The ruling of the Voivodeship Administrative Court in Warsaw can be appealed to the Supreme Administrative Court by lodging a cassation complaint, based exclusively on the legal conditions foreseen in the law.
 The Court may suspend execution of the decision for the time of the court proceedings upon request.

 There is also a different national protection status called ‘asylum’.[2]
 A foreigner can be granted ‘asylum’ in a separate procedure if it is necessary to provide them with protection, but only if it is in the interest of the state.
 Political aspects are, therefore, taken into account in this procedure.
-Throughout the years, the procedure has been very rarely applied (8 positive cases in 2022, 3 positive cases in 2021, and 4 positive cases in 2020).
+Throughout the years, the procedure has been rarely applied (5 positive cases in 2023, 8 positive cases in 2022, 3 positive cases in 2021).

 [1] The Dublin procedure should be applied in every case: Article 36(1) Law on Protection.